waku-org/specs/standards/application/contentframe.md

 To reduce payload size, Domains are mapped to an integer `domain_id`.
 The mappings can be found [here](#appendix-a-domains)

-- a domain_id MUST be an integer value in the range [0, 65,535]
+- a domain_id MUST be a positive integer value
 - a domain_id MUST correspond to a single unique domain

 ### Tag

 A tag uniquely defines a type within a domain.
-Domains
+After parsing the Domain and the tag application developers have all the data required to process the payload.
+Each domain is responsible for managing its tags and providing documentation to developers on how the corresponding types are used.

 - a tag MUST correspond to a single unique type within a domain

-Each domain is responsible for managing its tags and providing documentation to developers on how the corresponding types are used.
+- payloads with the same tag MUST be formatted the same

 ## Wire Format Specification / Syntax